sadeshmukh/ring/README.md

 ```
 Your slug can be any unique identifier you choose - it will be used in the redirect URLs.

+Please commit in the following format: `Add to ring: mychannel`.

 ## Checklist
 When submitting a PR to add your channel, please ensure you complete the following checklist:
 - [ ] I am a channel manager of the Slack personal channel I am adding.